On-Campus Employment Info

 - Must be paid in accordance with Federal Regulations.

-- Graduate students' pay rates range from $8.50 - $10.50 an hour.
-Unless the student has exceptional skills or they are grant funded projects paying higher amounts, the student should begin at $8.50 per hour and increase accordingly.
+- Graduate students' are eligible to earn up to $10.50 an hour.
 If a higher pay rate is requested, it must be approved by the Vice President in charge of that particular department.
 This signed memo indicating the justification of a higher pay rate must be attached to the work authorization form in order to process it.

 Different pay rates may be used during the summer and winter intersessions.